 - ClearTrip – Similar to MakeMyTrip, just compare the prices with MMT just before booking.

-I am maintaining a list of deals & coupons on travel.
-Have a look at that just before booking.
-I will keep the list updated as much as possible.
-Always save money by using discount coupon + credit card + mobile wallet.
-If multi layers discounts are working, then why not to avail all of them.
+Money Saving Tip on Rooms: Always save money by using discount coupon + credit card + mobile wallet.
+If multi-layers discounts are working, then why not to avail all of them.

 #4.
 Expenses on Food

 We spent around 15,000 rupees for food on our entire trip, that includes fruits, snacks, breakfast, lunch and dinner.
 We really missed cooking food because that’s what we do at our long vacations.
-We buy raw material and cook most of our food ourselves.
+We buy raw material and cook most of our food ourselves when we are on long vacations.

-Most of the times we were staying with our friends or AirBnb, where we were getting homemade food.
+Most of the times we were staying with our friends where we were getting homemade food.

 #5.
 Personal Shopping & Gifts